CaliStyle/trailpack-proxy-engine/README.md

 [![Code Climate][codeclimate-image]][codeclimate-url]

 Proxy Engine is a modern backend scaffold for progressive web applications.
 Built on the flexibility and speed of [Trails.js](http://trailsjs.io) as a backend framework.

-This node.js system is an event management engine made for plugins from your friends at [Cali Style](https://cali-style.com).
+This node.js system is an event management system and loader engine made for plugins from your friends at [Cali Style](https://cali-style.com).

 The goals of Proxy Engine is to be a free form scaffold that focuses on modern enterprise grade applications and testability.
+It marshals three main features:
+- Events (Publish, Subscribe, ReTry)
+- Tasks
+- Loaders

 Currently in the Proxy Cart ecosystem and actively maintained by Cali Style:
 - [Proxy-Router](https://github.com/calistyle/trailpack-proxy-router) The Router with built in AAA Testing